VidTu/Ksyxis/docs/README.md

 > via mods is no longer needed, as this optimization is built-in into Minecraft.
 >
 > Removing other chunks (e.g., chunks around the player in singleplayer)
-> makes no sense, they will be loaded anyway when you join the server.
+> makes no sense, they will be loaded anyway when you join the game.
 >
 > Older Minecraft versions will be supported for a reasonable time.